MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-with-direct-routing-for-gcch-and-dod.md

 - [Configure Direct Routing](direct-routing-configure.md)

 > [!NOTE]
-> When you set up Direct Routing, remember to use the GCC High or DoD specific FQDNs and ports that are described in these two articles.
+> When you set up Direct Routing, remember to use the GCC High or DoD-specific FQDNs and ports that are described in these two articles.

 ### Step 3: Set up dial-in phone numbers